OndiekiFrank/kenya-constitution-ai-agent/README.md

 - *Splits*: Train (80%) / Test (20%)

 ##  Exploratory Data Analysis
+In this section we explore both English and Kiswahili text to identify:

+- Number of articles/sections
+- Distribution of text length per article
+- Common words and phrases
+- Coverage of topics across the Constitution

+Some of the findings are:

-- *English texts* contain words like: parliament, rights, constitution, president
+ *English texts* contain words like: parliament, rights, constitution, president
-- *Kiswahili texts* contain words like: katiba, bunge, rais, sheria
+ *Kiswahili texts* contain words like: katiba, bunge, rais, sheria
-- The vocabularies are *highly distinct*, making classification straightforward.
+ The vocabularies are *highly distinct*, making classification straightforward.

 ## Visualizations

 ### Tableau([link](https://public.tableau.com/app/profile/mathews.odongo/viz/Kenya_Constitution/Dashboard1?publish=yes))

+We used matplotlib and seaborn for the plots.

+Visualizations are stored in the images/ directory and embedded in the notebook.

 ##  Models and Performance